Kully/VLAHB/README.md

 - 160X144 px resolution display
 - statically-linked library

-## Why?

-1. An opportunity to learn and write algorithms in a primative programming language.
-2. Build cool assembly programs.
-3. The love and curiosity of learning.

 ## How to Build
 1. Pick filename in run.sh
 2. `./run.sh`

+## Motivation

+The opportunity to understand how computers work on the lower level and to learn how to think more like a computer.

-### BLOG
+## BLOG
-Coming Soon...
+Coming Soon..